 But in order to get either of those things, you need ID.

 I met so many people whose obtainment of an ID card was a ticket to a better life.
-But due to the lack of a safe place to put their documents, it was close to impossible for them to get one.
-To make matters worse, if a police officer stops you and asks you for ID, and you cannot present legal identification, you can be arrested and detained for up to 72 hours.
-In that time, all your documents are confiscated and often not returned, so then you have to start from square one.
+But because they didn’t exactly have a safe place store their documents, it was close to impossible for them to get one.
+To make matters worse, if stopped by a police officer asked for ID, failure to present a government-issued form of identification can result in an arrest and detainment for up to 72 hours.
+In that time, all documents are confiscated and often not returned, so the process begins from square one.

 I wondered if there were racist undertones in this law.
-How many times are people of color asked to present ID by a police officer?
-How about white people?
-I didn’t think the OAC would have data on the question so I didn’t ask, but it got me wondering.
+What proportion of the stops made are to people of color?
+I didn’t think the OAC would have data on the question so I didn’t ask, but it was a question at the back of my mind for most of this trip.
 One thing was certain; I could count the number of white folks standing in line for services on my fingers.

-We first worked at the art center.
-Art is a sort of universal medium.
-There are no language barriers, no socioeconomic differences.
-We all came together, even with our varying degrees of artistic abilities.
+I first worked at the art center.
+Art is a sort of universal medium, with no language barriers or socioeconomic differences or varying degrees of artistic ability.